the-dext/the-dext.github.io/_posts/2022-09-19-autofixture-basics-pt1.md

 ## But There Are Problems...

 On the face of it our tests are helping us verify we haven't introduced faults into our system as we develop it, and so far the tests are fairly simple to understand.
-But we have enough here already to highlight some issues (in fact we had enough when we wrote our second unit test)
+But we have enough here already to highlight some issues...

 * When we introduced our second unit test which added constructor arguments to our `BlogPost` class we broke our first `Can_Construct_BlogPost` test.
 It didn't just fail, it wouldn't even compile.